kamilburda/batcher/docs/sections/Customization/Procedures.md

 This procedure uses the same text entry as the one in Batch Convert or Export Layers next to `Name`, described in [Renaming](Renaming.md).

+Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).

 For Batch Convert and Export Layers, this procedure performs renaming on top of the entry next to `Name`.

-Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).
+For Edit and Save Images, renaming will have no effect unless the images are saved via the `Save` procedure.

 ### Resize canvas